 Per A.A.'s policy of corporate poverty and in accordance with the A.A.
-Traditions which govern us, in the event that our committee accumulates ongoing funds in excess of reasonable operating expenses (equal to three months prior year's expense) plus our Prudent Reserve (equal to three months prior year's expense), the committee will distribute the excess funds in a manner similar to that used by the groups of Northern CA. The amount to be distributed and the specific percentages to each service entity will be recommended by the Finance Committee (with the concurrence of the Treasurer and the General Chair) at their annual meeting in August and will be voted on at the September Steering Committee meeting.
-If approved by the Steering Committee, the disbursement will require a vote of 2/3 (substantial unanimity) for approval by the General Committee at its October meeting.
+Traditions which govern us, in the event that our committee accumulates ongoing funds in excess of reasonable operating expenses (equal to three months prior year's expense) plus our prudent reserve (equal to three months prior year's expense), the committee will distribute the excess funds in a manner to be determined by the NorCal committee.
+The amount to be distributed must exceed the limits during two consecutive years of normal operating circumstances; extraordinary and unique financial conditions, as agreed on by the NorCal committee, will not be factored into the calculations to avoid distortions of necessary operating funds.
+The amount and manner of the funds to be distributed will be recommended by the Finance Committee (with the concurrence of the treasurer and the NorCal chair) at their annual meeting in September and will be voted on at the October NorCal committee meeting.
+If approved,, the disbursement will require a vote of 2/3 (substantial unanimity)